Doom (professional wrestling): Unmasked

 Freed of the masks and now under management of former referee "The Godfather" Teddy Long, Doom began to prosper.
 Being free to use their full move sets and not trying to hide who they were, Doom earned another shot at the Steiner Brothers.

 At Capital Combat Doom shocked the world when they beat the Steiner Brothers, a team that at that point in time did not lose very often.
 Doom won the tag-team titles and quickly set about defending them against the former champions the Steiners as well the rest of WCW's very talented tag-team division.
-Doom defeated The Rock 'n' Roll Express at The Great American Bash 1990 and also mauled such teams as Flyin' Brian & The Z-Man and The Southern Boys.
+Doom defeated The Rock 'n' Roll Express at The Great American Bash 1990 and also mauled such teams as "Flyin' Brian" Pillman & "Z-Man" Tom Zenk and The Southern Boys.
 In the fall of 1990 Doom soon got their hands full with The 4 Horsemen after a backstage altercation that saw the arrogant Horsemen insult Doom by not wanting to share a dressing room with them (this of course was a storyline).
 Doom then turned face and began a feud with The Four Horsemen.

 At Halloween Havoc 1990 "The Soul Brothers" Doom held on to their tag-team titles against Ric Flair and Arn Anderson despite both teams being counted out.
 A no rules rematch was signed for Starrcade 1990 but on the night Ric Flair was replaced by Barry Windham since Flair was slated to wrestle as The Black Scorpion in the main event.
 Once again the result was a “No Contest”, this time due to a double pin (Windham pinned Simmons and Reed pinned Anderson at the same time) but despite the non-definitive finish the Doom/Horsemen feud ended shortly afterwards.

 At Clash of the Champions XIV Doom lost a non-title match to Sting and Lex Luger in a match that foreshadowed the trouble that lay ahead for Doom.